 Also, many rehab centers offer experiential therapy to help people overcome repressed feelings or traumatic events.
-This method helps them experience positive emotions as well, such as calm, forgiveness and love.
-Some examples of experiential activities include art and music.
-Outdoor activities such as team ropes courses are also beneficial.
+This method helps them experience positive emotions as well, such as calm, forgiveness, and love.
+Some examples of experiential activities include creative pursuits like art or poetry and outdoor activities such as team ropes courses, which are also beneficial.

 Get Treatment for Hydrocodone Addiction at Santé Center for Healing